-54% of individuals with SMI are re-incarcerated and 68% of those with co-occurring mental illness and substance abuse are re-arrested (International Journal of Law and Psychiatry).
-Stepping Up Alabama is making a MAJOR impact in the lives of the people they touch.
+Stepping Up is a program in Alabama that is making a major impact on the lives of citizens.
+Fifty-four percent of individuals with serious mental illness (SMI) are re-incarcerated and 68% of those with co-occurring mental illness and substance abuse are re-arrested (International Journal of Law and Psychiatry).

 What makes this program so impactful is the fact that it not only provides services on the individual level but works on the policy and systems levels to create a continuum of care for individuals with SMI and co-occurring mental illness in these counties.
 This program works to break down silos and foster relationships that result in providing individuals with the necessary resources and treatment to place them on a positive trajectory.